ICAF 2026 Symposium

 In conjunction with the International Ceramic Art Fair (ICAF), the Gardiner Museum is pleased to host the ICAF 2026 Symposium, supported by the Raphael Yu Centre for Canadian Ceramics.

-The symposium emerges out of the ICAF 2026 theme of urban space, shelter, and the commons and features a roster of local and international speakers, fostering a deeper appreciation for Canadian ceramics within a larger artistic ecosystem.
+The symposium emerges out of the theme "urban space, shelter, and the commons" and features a roster of local and international speakers, fostering a deeper appreciation for Canadian ceramics within a larger artistic ecosystem.

 Confirmed Speakers

-Adam Williams, Anders Herwald Ruhwald, Antonia Behan, Dana Prieto, Eve Tagny, Hadi Jamali, Jolie Ngo, Linda Zhang, Midori Mukai, Misbah Ahmed, Nehal El Hadi, Rajni Perera, Ronald Rael
+Adam Williams, Anders Herwald Ruhwald, Antonia Behan, Christine Howard Sandoval, Dana Prieto, Eve Tagny, Franchesca Hebert-Spence, Hadi Jamali, Jolie Ngo, Linda Zhang, Lisa Myers, Midori Mukai, Misbah Ahmed, Nehal El-Hadi, Rajni Perera, Ronald Rael, ROSEMARY Gallery, Sequoia Miller, Tanis Worme

 Symposium Schedule